troyfontaine/ansible-role-splunk-forwarder/README.md

 ## Requirements

-This role is tested using Molecule via GitHub Actions with Ubuntu 16.04, 18.04, 20.04, 22.04, Oracle Linux 8 and Amazon Linux 2, but should probably work on any systemd based system on a compatible platform.
+This role is tested using Molecule via GitHub Actions with Ubuntu 20.04, 22.04, 24.04, Oracle Linux 9 and Amazon Linux 2023, but should probably work on any systemd based system on a compatible platform with Python 3.9.

 ## Functionality

-This role deploys Splunk Universal Forwarder from version 8.2.8 (AMD64) or 9.0.2 (ARM64) through to 9.1.0.1 (both architectures).
+This role deploys Splunk Universal Forwarder from version 8.2.8 (AMD64) or 9.0.2 (ARM64) through to 9.2.1 (both architectures).

 To use this role as part of a Packer build pipeline, set the variable `building_image` to `true`.